codess-aus/AI-100/Analyze.md

 IoT Hub is a big data stream ingestion service.
 It can process large amounts of data in parallel.
 It supports per-device provisioning and bi-directional communication.
 It supports MQTT, AMQP and Https.

 Stream Analytics is a real-time analytics and event processing solution that ingests data from multiple sources simulataneously.
-However the sources must be Azure Resources.
+However the sources *must be Azure Resources*.
 They cannot be Apps on a Device.
 It can ingest from Azure Event Hub and Azure IOT Hub and blob storage.

 Service Bus is a cloud-based messaging broker.